qBraid/qBraid/README.md

 [create an account](https://account.qbraid.com)) and follow the steps to [install an environment](https://docs.qbraid.com/projects/lab/en/latest/lab/environments.html#install-environment).

-Using the SDK on [qBraid Lab](https://docs.qbraid.com/projects/lab/en/latest/lab/overview.html) means direct, pre-configured access to QPUs from IonQ, Oxford Quantum Circuits, QuEra, and Rigetti, as well as on-demand simulators from AWS, all with no additional access keys or API tokens required.
+Using the SDK on [qBraid Lab](https://docs.qbraid.com/projects/lab/en/latest/lab/overview.html) means direct, pre-configured access to QPUs from IonQ, Oxford Quantum Circuits, QuEra, Rigetti, and IQM, as well as on-demand simulators from AWS, all with no additional access keys or API tokens required.
 See [qBraid Quantum Jobs](https://docs.qbraid.com/projects/lab/en/latest/lab/quantum_jobs.html) for more.

 ### Local install

-The qBraid-SDK, and all of its dependencies, can also be installed using pip:
+The qBraid-SDK, and all of its dependencies, can be installed using pip:

 ```bash
 pip install qbraid